Exact Renormalization of Wave Functionals yields Continuous MERA: Non-relativistic flows

 We see that each of these kernels depends on both $K_0$ and $K_s$, or equivalently $K_s$ and $v_{ph}$.
 Specializing the analysis to the ground state by setting $b$ to zero, one indeed finds the ground state wave functional is of the form \eqref{gswf1}.

-In comparing these non-relativistic flows to cMERA, it is clear that with choices such as the one in (\ref{cMERAvph}) the UV states are entangled.
-In a non-relativistic flow, in the expression for the kernel of the disentangler in (\ref{newgzp}), the regulator function $K$ is replaced with $\tilde{K}=K_s v_{ph}$.
-Since $v_{ph}$ grows with $p$ it is expected that it makes the cut-off function more smooth, leading to a more local kernel for the disentangler.
+In comparing these non-relativistic flows to cMERA, it is clear that with choices such as the one in (\ref{cMERAvph}) the UV states are unentangled.
+What remains to be checked the locality of the disentangler.
+For any non-relativistic flow, the expression for the kernel of the disentangler $g_z$ is given by the logarithmic derivative of $\tilde{K}=K_s v_{ph}$.
+It is this quantity which then decides the local properties of the coarse-graining.
+Given a choice such as that in \ref{cMERAvph}, the growth of $v_{ph}$ has the effect of widening the regulator in momentum space.
+This in turn sharpens the disentangler in position space, giving the desired real space coarse graining.
+On more general grounds, since $v_{ph}$ grows with $p$ to obtain a disentangled UV state, the cut-off function will always have some amount of smoothing, leading to a local kernel for the disentangler in position space.
+For some explicit examples, see appendix \ref{app:smoothgz}.